sebeumann/server-setup/docs/installation/setup-guide.md

-# Secure Proxmox VE Installation on Hetzner Dedicated Server
+# Proxmox VE Installation on Hetzner Dedicated Server

 This comprehensive guide details how to securely install and configure Proxmox VE on a Hetzner dedicated server using a VPS in Hetzner Cloud as a VPN gateway.
 The setup ensures maximum security by restricting access to your infrastructure through a WireGuard VPN.